August 23, 2024 • General

 - FHA Loans:

-- FHA loans, backed by the Federal Housing Administration, are popular among first-time homebuyers and those with lower credit scores.
+- FHA loans, backed by the Federal Housing Administration, are popular among first time home buyers and those with lower credit scores.
 The minimum down payment for an FHA loan is 3.5% of the home’s purchase price.

 - VA Loans: